logicplace/pm-dev-docs/hardware/cartridge.md

 On commercial ROMs this is a MX23L4004-12A mask ROM chip.
 It's a 32-TSOP, 20 mm wide x 8 mm tall.

-Seemingly no other Macronix chip uses this address latching scheme and the datasheet is not available.
+Seemingly no other Macronix chip uses this address demuxing scheme and the datasheet is not available.

 * MX - Manufacturer (Macronix International Co., Ltd.)
 * 23 - Type: Mask ROM